RichardSeverich/javascript-angular-sales/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Contributing 🖇️

+1. Fork it!
+2. Create your feature branch: `git checkout -b issue/1001`
+3. Commit your changes: `git commit -m 'issue/1001: Add some feature'`
+4. Push to the branch: `git push origin issue/1001`
+5. Submit a pull request.

+## License 📄
+* Copyright (c) 2019 by Easy-Code, Inc.  All Rights Reserved.
+* This software is the confidential and proprietary information of
+* Easy-Code, Inc. ("Confidential Information").
+* You may not disclose such Confidential Information, and may only
+* use such Confidential Information in accordance with the terms of
+* the license agreement you entered into with Easy-Code.